aadityasaraiya/aadityasaraiya.github.io/pages/about.md

 </span>
 </div>

 Hi!
 I am Aaditya Saraiya and I am an upcoming roboticist.
+I am currently a graduate student at the Robotics Institute, Carnegie Mellon University for a Masters degree in Robotics Systems Development.

+I did my undergraduate studies from Birla Institute of Technology and Science (BITS), Pilani- Dubai Campus in Electrical and Electronics engineering.

 Welcome to my website and thanks for reading!

 *[volutpat]: Tooltip for abbreviation.